About Hillsong Church

 Hillsong is one of the few churches in Australia who do make our audited figures available to the general public via an annual report, which can be picked up in person or downloaded from our website.
-Please click here for a link to the 2013 Annual Report, a copy of the 2014 Annual report will be made available shortly. /policies/2013-annual-report-australia
+Please click here for a link to the 2014 Annual Report.
+Click here to download

 Do people have to tithe / give?

 The teaching of giving at Hillsong is identical to the teaching of most evangelical Christian churches around the world and across many denominations, as it is based on Scripture.
 Furthermore, all Christian churches receive financial offerings and rely on these to function.